 - This also happens with Peppone a few times, e. g. when Don Camillo is sent off to the village in the mountains, he lets it be known to the parishioners that none of them should dare to show up to send him off from the railway station.
 And then he and his comrades show up to send him off themselves.

-- It's Raining Men; Cat picks up skydiving, as his father had been a paratrooper in WWII.
+- It's Raining Men: Cat picks up skydiving, as her father had been a paratrooper in WWII.
 Peppone's son Michele (Veleno) then applies to Italian airborne...

 - Jesus Was Way Cool: In a gentle, Reasonable Authority Figure (though only Camillo hears) way.